China

 NDC and other targets

-For China’s updated NDC targets, we quantify the non-fossil target, the peaking target, the carbon intensity target, and renewable energy capacity target separately.
+For China’s updated NDC targets, we quantify the peaking target, the non-fossil target, renewable energy capacity target, and the carbon intensity target separately.
 For the quantification of all targets, we also incorporate achievement of the demand-side policies in China’s current policies pathway (CPP).

 The elements of China’s targets that we quantify apply to CO2 only (excl.
 LULUCF), given the scope of the targets.
 To calculate total GHG emissions (excl.
 LULUCF), we add non-CO2 emissions based on our current policies projections as described below.